 Symptomatic and supportive care

 Many of the other common medications the veterinarian will administer to hospitalized dogs are aimed at treating the sick pup’s symptoms.
-Most dogs with DKA are not eating well and are experiencing nausea.
+Most dogs with canine ketoacidosis are not eating well and are experiencing nausea.
 To help solve those problems, the vet may administer injectable anti-nausea medications and provide appetite stimulants for dogs.
-Similarly, if there were any concurrent diseases like a UTI or pancreatitis, the vet would treat those as well.

-For many dog parents dealing with a dog hospitalized for DKA, one of the most pressing questions is what needs to happen to bring their precious pup back home.
-The good news is that, despite the severity of DKA, a retrospective study of dogs with diabetic ketoacidosis demonstrated that 70% of dogs survive to be discharged from the hospital.
+For many pet parents dealing with a hospitalized dog, one of the most pressing questions is what needs to happen to bring their precious pup back home.
+How do you know when it is safe for your dog to leave the hospital?

-To earn their ticket home, though, a dog does have to check a few boxes.
-Once the dehydration resolves and the blood glucose levels and electrolyte levels normalize, the veterinarian can switch the dog to long-acting insulin.
-This is the insulin the dog will need twice daily at home for the rest of his or her life.
+Once dehydration resolves and the blood glucose levels and electrolyte levels normalize, the veterinarian can switch the dog to long-acting insulin.
+This is the insulin the dog will need twice daily at home to control their diabetes.

-The main prerequisite for the switch is that the dog is reliably eating.
-This is the case because it is only safe to give long-acting insulin in conjunction with a meal.
-After starting the long-acting insulin, the veterinarian will monitor a newly-diagnosed diabetic dog for a period of time.
-This allows him or her to ensure the blood sugar doesn’t drop too low.
+After starting the long-acting insulin, the veterinarian will monitor a newly-diagnosed diabetic dog to ensure the blood sugar doesn’t drop too low.
 If all is well, the dog gets to go home.

-At that point, you and your canine companion have overcome a giant obstacle by making it out of the veterinary hospital.
-This is cause for celebration, but it is important to remember that a dog with DKA will always be diabetic.
-And he or she will need some extra medical care and TLC for the rest of his or her life.
+Although discharge from the hospital is certainly cause for celebration, it is important to remember that a dog with DKA will always be diabetic.
+Insulin dosing can vary between individual dogs, and frequent blood sugar checks are important to make sure levels are in range.
+A diabetic dog will need some extra medical care and TLC for the rest of his or her life.

 Your veterinarian will help provide you with instructions on how to manage your dog’s diabetes.
 And he or she will work closely with you to optimize diabetic control over time.
 Plus, a benefit of the ordeal you went through is that you will know to watch carefully for the signs of diabetic ketoacidosis in the future.
-(But thankfully, recurrence in dogs is much less common than recurrence of DKA in cats.)

 Has your dog been diagnosed with diabetic ketoacidosis?